-The ability to manage a construction project both in practice and digitally is absolutely critical in today's construction sector.
-In the Master of Science (MSc) in Technology (Construction Management and Building Informatics) programme you learn about construction and project management, organisation and ICT solutions in the construction industry.
-After the first semester, you select a specialisation in either construction management or building informatics.
+The ability to manage a construction project both in practice and digitally is critical in today's construction sector.
+In the Construction Management and Building Informatics programme you learn about construction and project management, organisation and ICT solutions in the construction industry.
+After the first semester, you select a specialisation in either Construction Management or Building Informatics.

-The programme is particularly targeted to those with a professional bachelor’s degree, such as constructing architects, and during the programme you write your projects in close collaboration with companies.
+The programme is targeted at students with a bachelor’s degree, such as constructing architects, and during the programme you write your projects in close collaboration with companies.

 This is a fulltime study programme, which is characterised by problem based project work in groups.
 You will be working closely with other students most of the time, and you are required to be present at the university on a daily basis and spend a vast majority of your day here.